dotmpe/user-conf/doc/lib/class-uc.rst

 as well as special status codes for return to trigger different call handler lookup behavior.

-Definitions required for new types are one bases list and one call handler function.
+Definitions currently required for new types are a. one bases list, and b. one call handler function.
 It is expected that there will be a great many different types, the implementation does not even restrict to single type inheritance or even static inheritance.
 Giving almost component like possibilities (interface querying, adapters, etc.).
 So instead of relying on lib-uc.lib a more compact, terse way to provide new types is preferable.
-Also because a lot of initialization is added to scripts this way, it is important to initialize strictly only what is needed and not everything that has been loaded.
+Also because a lot of initialization is added to scripts this way, it is important to initialize strictly only what is needed and not necessarily everything that has been loaded.

 Therefor the class 'load' hook is introduced instead of lib 'load' hook to initialize the global variables that the type relies upon.
 This is also a